dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 - You need your own component library but from a solid base.
 - You are using another component library that you find doesn't speed up your development time.

-*I'm talking about the size of the project because CSS-in-JS have a common problem, they are JS after all, it's easier for the browser to process CSS files instead of running JS, especially if your application is changing data very often.
-Common web applications are perfectly suited to Chakra UI's performance.
+*I'm talking about the size of the project because CSS-in-JS have a common problem, they are JS after all, it's easier for the browser to process CSS files instead of running JS, especially if your application is changing data very often but common web applications are perfectly suited to Chakra UI's performance.

 **Don't think you can avoid learning CSS because of Chakra UI or any other CSS-in-JS solution, the syntax is quite similar and knowing proper CSS will help a lot.